HfMT-ZM4/symbolist-electron/readme.md

 * `fromData` called from `ui_controller` when data is received and needs to be mapped to graphic representation.
 * `updateFromDataset` called from the inspector, when elements of the data should be updated.
+* `getContainerForData` required for container types [... complete this description later... ]

 __Optional__
 * `editMode` (element, true/false)=> called from ui controller when entering edit mode